peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

 Zero if the values are equal; a negative number if this instance is less, or a positive number if this instance is greater.
+Returns 0 if both values are NaN (even signaling NaN) and 1 if this value is NaN (even signaling NaN) and the other isn't.

 ### CompareToSignal